pinecone-io/VSB/README.md

 Sometimes the workload you want to model doesn't exist in any provided dataset, or you want to test a specific aspect of a database's performance.
-In these cases, you can use the `synthetic`, `synthetic-runbook`, and `synthetic-proportional` workloads to generate custom workloads with specific characteristics:
+In these cases, you can use the `synthetic`, `synthetic-runbook`, and `synthetic-proportional` workloads to generate custom workloads with specific characteristics.
+Some important parameters for synthetic workloads include:

-* `--synthetic_record_count`: The number of records to generate for the synthetic workload.
+* `--synthetic_records`: The number of records to generate for the synthetic workload.
-* `--synthetic_request_count`: The number of requests to generate for the synthetic workload.
+* `--synthetic_requests`: The number of requests to generate for the synthetic workload.
 * `--synthetic_dimensions`: The dimensionality of generated vectors.
 * `--synthetic_query_distribution`: The distribution of query/fetch IDs for synthetic proportional workloads.
-* `--synthetic_record_distribution`: The distribution of record vectors in space for synthetic proportional workloads.
+* `--synthetic_record_ratio`: The distribution of record vectors in space for synthetic proportional workloads.
-* `--synthetic_insert_proportion`: The proportion of insert operations for synthetic proportional workloads.
+* `--synthetic_insert_ratio`: The proportion of insert operations for synthetic proportional workloads.
-* `--synthetic_query_proportion`: The proportion of query operations for synthetic proportional workloads.
+* `--synthetic_query_ratio`: The proportion of query operations for synthetic proportional workloads.

 You can see the full list of parameters by running `vsb --help`.

+`synthetic` workloads generate a fixed number of records and queries with the given distribution, then runs population and query phases in sequence.

+`synthetic-runbook` workloads generate a fixed number of records and queries, and splits them into a series of 'populate -> run' steps.
+This is useful for testing how a database performs when data is loaded incrementally.

+`synthetic-proportional` workloads populate the database with an initial set of records, then run a series of assorted request operations (inserts, queries, deletes, updates) in proportion to the given ratios.

 **Example**